microideax/Open-Dnn/README.md

 run_generator.sh will automatically extract, analyze and generate the C++ code with the given alex.prototxt file.
 Since the alex.prototxt is given as the repo file, please only download the alex.caffemodel before executing the runtime software.

    >**:pushpin: TIPS:**
-   > - The run_generator.sh includes all the steps before generating the accelerator IPs which includes parameter extraction, parameter analysis and C++ code generation.
+   > - The run_generator.sh includes all the steps before generating the accelerator IPs: parameter extraction, parameter analysis and C++ code generation.
 If the process doesn't work with your input model description, please hack the intermediate files copied or moved after every stage in the run_generator.sh to generate your own design.
-   > - The steps in the run_generator.sh script could also be executed one y one with the scripts mentioned for each of the steps with the corresponding input files.
+   > - The steps in the run_generator.sh script could also be executed one by one with the scripts mentioned for each of the steps with the corresponding input files.
    > - The intermediate files for alex.prototxt are provided in the examples/ folder, please copy them to the corresponding location to run the generation step by step if your system is constrained with the software environmental supports.
-   > - The parameter extract script is sensitive to the format of the name\type in the prototxt file, current version only support the word with the first letter capitalized and with "" symbol for it.
+   > - The parameter extract script is sensitive to the format of the name\type in the prototxt file.
+The current version only supports the word with the first letter capitalized and with "" symbol for it.

 2. Generating accelerator IPs.
 After the run_generator.sh script is executed successfully, the generated project is named as gen_proj and located at Open-Dnn/gen_proj.
 	```sh
     cd ../gen_proj/hls_proj
     ./syn.sh
 	```
 syn.sh will generate the 3 sub-net IPs with the C++ code and scripts generated from previous step.
 One could also hack the accelerator configurations in the acc_instance.h and call the testbench classes to verify the correctness of your change.

    >**:pushpin: TIPS:**
    > - For co-sim, please uncomment the iteration in the hls_script.tcl.
 Current hls_script.tcl is simplified for IP generation.